elBandoler/Lores-Bot/README.md

 # Lore's Discord Bot
 A simple ticketing and embed-maker for a small Minecraft community my friends were developing.
-Made in NodeJS using TypeScript.
+<br>Made in NodeJS using TypeScript.